Practical 7

 4.

-button next to the 'Empty Cart'
+Add a 'Checkout' button next to the 'Empty Cart' button (which file?):

-<%= button_to "Checkout", new_order_path, method: :get, class: "checkout" %>
+<%= button_to "Checkout", new_order_path, method: :get, class: "checkout" %>Then put both buttons inside a <div> element with class attribute

 5. There’s no point checking out an empty cart.
 In order to

-controller needs access to the current cart.
+decide this, the orders controller needs access to the current cart.

 For this, add